 - Planned legalization in Virginia was not authorized by the state legislature, and a subsequent attempt to legalize recreational sales and tax them at 11.625 percent was vetoed by the governor.

-A significant majority of marijuana consumption occurs via illicit markets.
-States that impose excessive taxes, require expensive or limited licensure, or otherwise hinder the legal markets they create may not experience significant reductions in illicit consumption.
+Even as some states legalize sales, a significant majority of marijuana consumption occurs via illicit markets.
+States that impose excessive taxes, require expensive or limited licensure, or otherwise hinder their legal markets may not experience significant reductions in illicit consumption.
 If prices in legal markets are kept higher than illicit market prices, consumers will not be incentivized to switch to safer legal products.
-Taxes on legalized marijuana should be principled and not so burdensome as to preclude legal markets from effectively competing with illicit markets.
-Properly designed taxes have the potential to generate billions of dollars in revenue for the states, though it may take some time for these revenues to be realized as legal markets are established.
+Taxes on legalized marijuana should not be so burdensome as to preclude legal markets from effectively competing with illicit markets.
+Properly designed taxes have the potential to generate billions of dollars in revenue for the states, though it may take some time for these revenues to be realized as legal markets are developed.

-With interstate commerce prohibited, we don’t yet see problems created by varying tax designs that occur in other legal markets.
-There are no multi-state businesses that must comply with disparate regulations, and tax arbitrage or double taxationDouble taxation is when taxes are paid twice on the same dollar of income, regardless of whether that’s corporate or individual income. cannot occur.
+With interstate commerce prohibited, the disparate tax designs across states do not yet create some of the problems that occur in other legal markets.
+There are no multistate businesses that must comply with varied regulations, and tax arbitrage or double taxationDouble taxation is when taxes are paid twice on the same dollar of income, regardless of whether that’s corporate or individual income. cannot legally occur.
 However, if interstate commerce is eventually tolerated by the federal government, the significant differences in tax designs may create negative effects and opportunities for tax avoidance.
 States should prepare to harmonize their tax designs once interstate marijuana business is allowed—and would be better advised to coalesce around best practices now, before systems become more difficult to reform.

 Stay informed on the tax policies impacting you.